 3. The Kp index and the Auroral Zone

-It’s important to know where the Northern Lights appear most frequently and most spectacularly.
+It’s important to know where you can see the Northern Lights appear most frequently and most spectacularly.
 This is determined by the strength of the geomagnetic storms which cause the lights to occur.
 The Kp index is the scale used to measure geomagnetic storms and it ranges from 0 (i.e. very little activity) to 9 (just huge!) and, as a basic rule, the larger the number, the further south the Northern Lights can be seen.

 There can be few things more frustrating than a promising Auroral forecast on a cloudy evening.
 This is one of the intrinsic problems associated with Aurora hunting because the skies above may be filled with dancing light but you’ll only see clouds!